rebecadiaconu/360-video-chat/README.md

+# 360-video-chat

+WebVR app made using React, [A-Frame](https://aframe.io/) and Twilio.
+It offers immersive one-to-one videocalls, using Twilio's API for voice and video, all embedded in a 360° image rendered with A-Frame.
+Users can choose diffrent panoramic scenes and ambiental sounds, or upload custom equirectangular images from URL.

+### Known Issues

+`Due to iOS limitations, the video stream inside the 3D panorama won't work on Apple mobile devices`

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).